Trump's Immigration Freeze Omits Those Linked To Deadly Attacks In U.S.

 The nations on the White House list include several mired in civil wars, as well as those that host extremist groups.
 All have had fraught relations with the U.S. American drones or warplanes have conducted airstrikes in five of the seven.

-"Deteriorating conditions in certain countries due to war, strife, disaster, and civil unrest increase the likelihood that terrorists will use any means possible to enter our country," the presidential order states.
+The executive action read: "Deteriorating conditions in certain countries due to war, strife, disaster, and civil unrest increase the likelihood that terrorists will use any means possible to enter our country."

 Existing visa restrictions